 Speed limits are posted on roads and the limits are there for a reason.

 It may seem silly to you when you see 15 MPH limits posted in a school zone.
 They are there because of incidents that have happened there in the past.
 A child may have been hit.
 Parents may have petitioned for lower speeds because of reckless traffic.
 Police may have asked for help to keep the area safe.
 No matter the reason, if you see a posted speed limit, keep your vehicle under that limit.
+Don’t be a hot head, learn how to naturally lower blood pressure so you don’t get in a road rage situation.

 You learned road signs in your driver manual.
 They weren’t just put in the manual to recognize and then forget.
 They can help you navigate your trip safely.
 Signs like “Sharp Curve” or “Road Ends” can actually save your life.
 Many new drivers drive along ignoring road signs.
 The more experienced you become as a driver, the more you will pay attention to the signs on the side of the road.
 “Stop” means stop.
 If you ignore signs, you will lose your license.
 You might even forfeit your own life or someone else s.